 Between Porto and Corte lies the central rib of the island, which is crossed via the Col de Vergio (1477m), the highest road pass on Corsica.
 Although not high compared to the mighty cols of the Alps or Pyrenees, we are starting at sea level, which makes this a significant challenge!
 Having said that, the gradients are generally kind and the ever-changing scenery keeps you motivated.

-What goes up, must come down and the descent down the Gorge de la Ruda is spectacular.
+What goes up, must come down and the descent down the Gorges de la Ruda is spectacular.

 Day 5: Corte to Solenzara